Skip to content

 What you’ll learn:

-- Develop a balanced, diverse funding portfolio to strengthen your organization's financial resilience.
+• Develop a balanced funding portfolio (including multiple funding sources) to strengthen your organization's financial resilience.

-- Engage stakeholders strategically to amplify your mission.
+• Engage stakeholders strategically to advance your mission.

-Upon completion, your organization will earn the UNA Fundraising and Development Badge, a mark of excellence to share with your network and show the world you’re serious about making an impact.
+Upon completion, your organization will earn the Nonprofit Credential Fundraising and Development Badge, a mark of excellence to share with your network and show the world you’re serious about making an impact.

 Each of the nine UNA Credential courses is offered online, once in a calendar year.